huangli712/ACFlow/docs/src/man/param.md

 *Comment:*

 > This parameter is mandatory.
+It muse be larger than 1.0.

 ### blur